jan-glx/aishell/README.md

 ### 1. Environment Configuration

-Edit the `.env` file in the project root to specify your domain and come up with an API token:
+Create a `.env` file in the project root to specify your domain and come up with an API token:

 ```
-# .env
+cat <<EOF > aishell/.env
 YOUR_DOMAIN=example.com
 API_TOKEN=supersecret
+EOF
 ```

 Adjust the values as needed for your deployment.
 This file is used by both the application and the deployment process.